Remnants of the WWII Bay Bulls Hydro Electric Plant

 Very little from World War II exist in Bay Bulls today.
 The Pennecon Energy Marine Base covers what was once the naval repair facility.
 The hydroelectric building is one of the last relicts standing from this time.

-History of the Participation by Newfoundland in World War II - Allan M. Fraser
+Fraser, A. M. (2010).
+History of the Participation by Newfoundland in World War II.
+Retrieved from the Centre for Newfoundland Studies.